London Brunch Fest

 The Coal Shed

 The Coal Shed’s new brunch revives the retro classic ‘surf ‘n’ turf’, bringing the restaurant’s seaside roots from the shores of Brighton to the bank of the Thames.
 Every Saturday, expect an absolute spread, which includes a 500g Himalayan salt-aged bone-in sirloin, maple-cured Tamworth bacon chop, smoked black pudding, scallop and pork skewers, tiger prawns and n’duja with mussels.
 Sides include grilled hispi cabbage, onion rings, beef dripping chips, mac and cheese or a classic fried egg and guests can choose from béarnaise, green peppercorn, salsa verde or Korean BBQ sauce.
-Bottomless cocktails include Bloody Marys with in-house smoked tomato juice, a breakfast martini or a botanical bellini with prosecco, horseradish, bay laurel and white peach.
+Cocktails on offer include Bloody Marys with in-house smoked tomato juice, a breakfast martini or a botanical bellini with prosecco, horseradish, bay laurel and white peach.

 Tower Bridge Road, London Bridge, SE1 2UP